immanas/ClusterForge/README.md

 ## 📂 Project Structure

-The following represents the folder structure of the **ClusterForge infrastructure system**, organized to support reusable modules and environment-specific deployments:
+The following represents the folder structure of the **ClusterForge Infrastructure Repository**, which is responsible for provisioning the VPC, IAM roles, and multi-environment EKS clusters using Terraform.

 ```
 clusterforge-infra/